thecodingmachine/react-native-boilerplate/docs/beta builds.md

     )
 ```

+Here `task : 'bundle'` permit to generate an  [`Android App Bundle`](https://developer.android.com/platform/technology/app-bundle) (AAB).
+Uploading an app bundle help reducing size of the APK downloaded by users and avoid a warning in the Google Play Console.
+If you prefer to build an APK, simply replace `bundle` with `assemble`.

-As you can see, we need to sign our APK with a signing key.
+As you can see, we need to sign our AAB (or APK) with a signing key.
 Don't worry, we will generate it in a moment, let's just explain what the lane do.

 First, script ask the user two values : signing store and alias key passwords, with the [`prompt`](https://docs.fastlane.tools/actions/prompt/) fastlane plugin.